nielssp/csol/README.md

 stats 1
 scores_file scores.csv
 stats_file stats.csv
+smart_cursor 0
 ```

 The `theme_dir` and `game_dir` commands can be used to lazily load theme and game configuration files from a directory.

-The `scores` command enable or disable the use of CSV file to record all scores. `scores_file` can be used to set the file path of the scores file.
+The `scores` command enables or disables the use of CSV file to record all scores. `scores_file` can be used to set the file path of the scores file.

-The `stats` command enable or disable the use of CSV file to keep track of total game time and the best scores for each game. `stats_file` can be used to set the file path of the stats file.
+The `stats` command enables or disables the use of CSV file to keep track of total game time and the best scores for each game. `stats_file` can be used to set the file path of the stats file.

 On Linux the default location for `scores.csv` and `stats.csv` is either `$XDG_DATA_HOME/csol/` or `$HOME/.local/share/csol/`.
 On DOS and Windows the default location is the same directory as `csol.exe`.

+The `smart_cursor` command toggles an alternative cursor movement scheme that always places the cursor on a card.

 ### Themes